elunna/hackem/hackem_changelog.md

 ### New player roles:

+- Rebalanced all SlashEM role skills.
+- No slashem roles can start with magic markers anymore (to stay in line with Evil)

 #### Convict
+resistance
 - [x] Replaced Iron Ball of Liberation with Iron Spoon of Liberation
 - [x] Convicts cannot buy services if banned from a shop.
 - [x] Added secret doors to some of the cells on the quest home level, and around the level, so it's easier to navigate.
+- [x] Convicts start with a spoon.

 #### Infidel

-- The minimum experience level needed to start the quest has been changed from level 14 to level 10.
-However, there are consequences for starting too soon...
-- The Quest can be unlocked by killing the quest leader if you've made them angry.
-- Abusing your alignment can cause your quest leader to ask you to return the quest artifact.

-- Rebalanced all SlashEM role skills.
-- No slashem roles can start with magic markers anymore (to stay in line with Evil)
-- Both Ice and Fire mages now get spell-hunger reduction (similar to wizards but it's calculated with (int - 2)
-- Flame/Ice mages get the multishot penalty
+- Infidels no longer start with drain life (Necromancers have the monopoly on that).
+In it's place, the spell of poison blast has been lowered to a level 2 spell so Infidels can start with that.

 #### Flame Mage